On the Minimal Model Program for K\"ahler 3-folds: Cone Theorem and Minimal Models

-\begin{proof}[Proof of Theorem \ref{t-mmp-mfs}] Suppose that $K_X+B$ is not nef, then by Theorem \ref{t-cone} and its proof, there is a $(K_X+B)$-negative extremal ray $R$ with nef supporting class $\alpha$ such that $R=\overline{\rm NA}(X)\cap \alpha ^\perp$, and the corresponding flipping or divisorial contractions exist by Theorems \ref{t-flipcont} and \ref{t-divcont}.
+\begin{proof}[Proof of Theorem \ref{t-mmp-mfs}] Suppose that $K_X+B$ is not nef, then by Theorem \ref{t-cone} and its proof, there is a $(K_X+B)$-negative extremal ray $R$ with nef supporting class $\alpha$ such that $R=\overline{\rm NA}(X)\cap \alpha ^\perp$, and the corresponding flipping or divisorial contractions exist by Theorem \ref{thm:contractions}.
 Let $(X,B)\dasharrow (X_1,B_1)$ be the corresponding flip or divisorial contraction.
 We may replace $(X,B)$ by $(X_1,B_1)$ and repeat the above procedure.
-By termination of flips (see \cite[Theorem 3.3]{DO23}), after finitely many steps we obtain the required minimal model. \end{proof}
+By termination of flips Theorem \ref{thm:termination}, after finitely many steps we obtain the required minimal model. \end{proof}